Lost in Space (film): Production

-Filming began on March 3, 1997 in London's Shepperton Studios, with more than 700 special effects shots planned, done by Industrial Light & Magic and Jim Henson's Creature Shop.
+Filming began on March 3, 1997, in London's Shepperton Studios, with more than 700 visual effects shots planned, done by Computer Film Company, The Mill, Cinesite and Jim Henson's Creature Shop, among other visual effects vendors.
 The $70 million Lost in Space film was New Line's hope to launch a multimedia franchise, followed by animated and live-action television series.
 Licensing deals were made with Trendmasters for toys and Harper Prism and Scholastic for tie-in novels.
+Several of the cast from the original TV series also made cameo appearances.

 Music

-TVT Records released a soundtrack album on March 31, 1998, featuring 11 tracks of Bruce Broughton's original score (which makes no reference to either of the TV themes composed by John Williams) and eight tracks of electronic techno music (most of which is heard only over the film's end credits).
+TVT Records released a soundtrack album on March 31, 1998, featuring 11 tracks of Bruce Broughton's original score and eight tracks of electronic techno music (most of which is heard only over the film's end credits).
+Broughton's score takes no cues from either of the TV themes composed by John Williams, while the Lost in Space (Apollo 440 song) takes cues from the second version of Williams' TV theme.
 A European version of the soundtrack album was released that omits the tracks "Spider Attack", "Jupiter Crashes", and "Spider Smith", and instead includes three new songs unused in the film ("Aah-Yah" by O.P.
 Phoenix, "Asphalt Ostrich" by HeadCrash, and "Anarchy" by KMFDM).
 Intrada Records released a score album for the film the following year, and the complete score in 2016.
 The track "Thru the Planet" on the TVT album is not the same as "Through the Planet" on the Intrada release, but is a shortened version of Broughton's unused end-title music heard on the score album as "Lost in Space."